 14. Perform regular customer satisfaction surveys

-Collecting end user feedback is critically important to improving your customer support process and increasing customer satisfaction.
-Regularly follow up on resolved tickets with a survey or a feedback form to collect valuable information to understand your customer support pain points and find out how your help desk is actually performing.
+Collecting end-user feedback is critically important for improving your customer support process and increasing customer satisfaction.
+Regularly follow up on resolved tickets with a survey or a feedback form to collect valuable information.
+Thus, you can understand your customer support pain points and find out how your help desk is actually performing.

 15. Take care of your help desk team

-Your help desk agents are the frontline employees and are very often the first and the only point of contact for customers – treating them right is crucial to ensuring they deliver consistently great service and a satisfying help desk experience for your customers.
-That includes keeping them engaged and motivated, using realistic performance targets, providing a reward system, taking their feedback seriously and adopting measures to prevent burnout.
+Your help desk agents are the frontline employees and are very often the first and the only point of contact for customers.
+Treating them right is crucial to ensure they deliver great service and a satisfying help desk experience for your customers consistently.
+That includes keeping them engaged and motivated, using realistic performance targets, providing a reward system, taking their feedback seriously, and adopting measures to prevent burnout.

 Knowledge is important, but only when it’s put into practice.
 Test out everything you learn in our academy right inside of LiveAgent.